sonyarianto/pocketbase-oauth2-demo/README.md

 ## Technical notes

 - Run `npm install` to install dependencies.
-- I already have setup Pocketbase infrastructure in https://api.buka.sh/v2
+- I already have setup Pocketbase infrastructure in https://api.buka.sh/v2.
+Want to setup nice Pocketbase infra on your system?
+Just contact me for consultation.
+- I already create Google credential for this demo.
+You can create one at https://console.developers.google.com/apis/credentials.
-- The main code to do that is on `https://github.com/sonyarianto/pocketbase-oauth2-demo/blob/main/src/App.svelte`
+- The main code to do that is on `https://github.com/sonyarianto/pocketbase-oauth2-demo/blob/main/src/App.svelte`.

 ## License